-Increased in iMatter response rate and engagement score 4 Corporate Deliverabl e: Enhance online presence services. and improve support through strategic developme nt and improvement of digital products and 4.1 egic review and recommission ealth information, advice and n of NHS inform to develop a national asset for NHS d support.
-SScotland with improved functionality and content Actions Expected Outcomes Measuring Success - Year 1 4.1 a strategic vision fo formal recommiss sh Government to develop or NHS inform to support sion through user research, gement and evaluation Evaluation of NHS inform in its current form to understand strength, weakness, threats and opportunity.
+Increased in iMatter response rate and engagement score 4 Corporate Deliverable: Enhance online presence services. and improve support through strategic development nt and improvement of digital products and 4.1 review and recommission in the recommission in the recommission, advice and n of NHS inform to develop a national asset for NHS d support.
+Scotland with improved functionality and content Actions Expected Outcomes Measuring Success - Year 1 4.1 a strategic vision for NI through user research, Evaluation of NHS inform in its current form to understand strength, weakness, threats and opportunity.
 Greater understanding of user needs for health information, advice and support.
 Mapping of wider digital landscape.
 A clear and updated mission and vision.
 Review of resource requirements to deliver a refreshed model.
-Deliver revised mission and vision for NHS inform Evidence of stakeholder engagement and input Allocation of budget and resource in line with strategic needs Development of governance model and medium/long term roadmap 4.2 Activity: Cont inuous improvement and de velopment of NHS 24 Online and the products to del liver this.
-Actions Expected Outcomes Measuring Success - Year 1 4.2 a determine the fut requirements for O Aligned to transform Greater understanding of user needs and role of NHS 24 online as part of an omnichannel delivery model.
+Deliver revised mission and vision for NHS inform Evidence of stakeholder engagement and input Allocation of budget and resource in line with strategic needs Development of governance model and medium/long term roadmap 4.2 Activity: Continue ous improvement and dev velopment of NHS 24 Online and the products to del iver this.
+Actions Expected Outcomes Measuring Success - Year 1 4.2 a determine the future requirements for dev o Aligned to ou transformation Greater understanding of user needs and role of NHS 24 online as part of an omnichannel delivery model.
 Improvement in user experience and with a more seamless connected service.
 Improved data capture to deliver a personalised experience and interventions to promote self-management and proactive and preventative care Completed internal scoping and user research to develop NHS 24 Online roadmap for feature enhancement.
 In year one this is creating the foundations of what we want to achieve and ensure these are well laid down to build on in coming years including: Enhanced choice and continuity between digital and non-digital channels based on user/patient need.
 Improved and consolidated user experience between digital channels (NHS 24 Online App and website).
 Improvement in reporting to provide understanding of user behaviour and interactions.